software-dev-academy/android/Day2/README.md

 </LinearLayout>
 ```
 Notice that, because you haven't defined the string resource `button_send`, you’ll see a compiler error at first.
 Open the string resource file at `res > values > strings.xml`.
-Here, you add a new strings.
+Here you can add a new string.
 ```XML
         <string name="button_send">Send</string>
 ```
-For text in the user interface, always specify each string as a resource.
-String resources allow you to manage all UI text in a single location, which makes the text easier to find and update.
+For text in the user interface always specify each string as a resource.
+String resources allow you to manage all UI text in a single location which makes the text easier to find and update.
 Externalizing the strings also allows you to localize your app to different languages by providing alternative definitions for each string resource

 Try to compile and run the application.